TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 You can use keyboard to do the same:

 - Press your arrow keys to move around.
-- Press - to zoom in and = to zoom out.
+- Press - to zoom out and = to zoom in.

 Whatever movement you make, holding Shift will make it faster.
 Holding left Alt will make it slower.